Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 increased production of various neuropetic hormones (adrenaline, norepinephrine, vasopressin, prolactin, serotonin, etc.);

-2. Depletion of depressive factors:
+2. Depletion of depressor factors:

 decrease in the production of endothelial relaxing factor - nitric oxide (NO).